 Opera Browser for Android

 One of the oldest Android browsers, Opera is very much capable of downloading files at great speed.
 On top of that, you get one of the smoothest UI experiences that any browser has to offer.
-Likewise, it is also able to download videos from many different sites, without even the need of any proxy.
+Likewise, it is also able to download videos from many different sites, without even the need for any proxy.

 Opera has many versions: one is its lite-weight Opera Mini, then there are two beta builds for testing experimental features.
 But if you are looking for downloading large chunks of files, the original Opera Browser stands out among all its other builds.